elf4j/elf4j-provider/README.md

 - Async Logging Only

-  Logging output is always asynchronous, considering performance and moreover the 80/20 rule - When was the last time a use case truly required that logging had to be synchronous, and always blocking the application's normal work flow?
+  Logging output is always asynchronous, considering performance and moreover the 80/20 rule: When was the last time a use case truly required that logging had to be synchronous, and always blocking the application's normal work flow?

 - Console Output Only